The Iron industry era : 1840 to 1877

 1864 – Farewell Geordie Ridley

-Geordie Ridley, composer of the Blaydon Races died at his Gateshead home aged 30.
+Geordie Ridley, composer of the Blaydon Races dies at his Gateshead home aged only thirty.
 He had long suffered with an industrial injury.

 1865 – Sunderland sheet glass

 About a third of the sheet glass in England is supplied by James Hartley’s Sunderland works.

 United States President, Abraham Lincoln is shot dead at Ford’s Theatre, Washington DC by John Wilkes Booth, while watching the popular play Our American Cousin, written by the Sunderland playwright, Tom Taylor.